wongatron/calendar/15-kramdown.md

 Command line options:

     -i, --input ARG
-          Specify the input format: kramdown (default), html, GFM or markdown -o, --output ARG
+          Specify the input format: kramdown, github flavored markdown (GFM) or markdown -o, --output ARG
-          Specify one or more output formats separated by commas: html (default), kramdown, latex, pdf or remove_html_tags -v, --version
+          Specify one or more output formats: html or latex -v, --version
           Show the version of kramdown
     -h, --help